yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 You do not need to run any API Manager instances.

-The `fed` now contains the Service Pack updates for the API Manager configuration and can be used to build containers.
+The `fed` now contains the updates for the API Manager configuration and can be used to build containers.

 ## Documentation